 - Clearly set guidelines for tasks related to taking inventory

-- Prepare meetings with restaurant staff following every audit
+- Prepare meetings with staff following every audit

 - Don't hesitate to give positive feedback to your staff

 - Give examples for improvement when delivering negative feedback to staff.
-Yet, avoid punishments as a means to motivate staff as this will create an opposite affect.
+Yet, avoid punishments as a means to motivate staff as this will create the opposite effect.

-- Seek out professional help if needed.
-Consult with account managers, personal bankers, invest in inventory software, etc.
+- Seek professional help if needed.
+Consult with account managers, and personal bankers, invest in inventory software, etc.

 - Communicate often with your staff and update them with new information as soon as possible.
 For example, if you are planning a new schedule or offering a special of the day.